 One of the earliest recorded archaeological sites in Northampton County, 36Nm11 was first registered in 1967.
 Over the years Ms. Lopresti has been an avid surface collector on this site, a portion of which lies in her back yard.
 Virginia has amassed a sizable assemblage of not only whole, diagnostic projectile points, but also expedient flake tools, scrapers, chipping debris of a variety of lithic materials, hammerstones, pitted stones and pestle fragments.
 From bifurcates to broadspears, the bulk of the diagnostic points imply an Archaic occupation (9000 to 3000 years ago).
-The State Museum has no other collection from this site, and Ms. Lopresti’s generous artifact donation contributes important information about regional settlement patterns and culture change during the prehistory of the Middle Delaware Valley.

 No comments: